a1publishing/20241115_py_a1_loggermanager/logman/README.md

 #### Is this package developed primarily for creator use?

-Yes!
-It's a first package published to https://pypi.org/ and as much a learning tool as anything.
+Yes, it's a first package published to https://pypi.org/ and as much a learning tool as anything.
 That said the logger manager should be useful as a starting point for any similar project or just to avoid getting caught up in logging.Logger docs.
-Use it to easily create loggers.
+Use it to easily create and manage loggers.

 ## Contributing

-If you find a bug :bug:, have a suggestion :rocket:, etc., please let me know (<mike@a1publishing.com>)
+If you find a bug :bug:, have a suggestion :rocket:, etc., please let me know (<mike@a1publishing.com>:)